WTFAcademy/WTF-Ethers/en/07_Event/readme.md

 -----

-Note: This tutorial is based on ethers.js v6.
-If you are using v5, you can refer to the [WTF Ethers v5](https://github.com/WTFAcademy/WTF-Ethers/tree/wtf-ethers-v5).

 In this lesson, we will learn how to use `ethers.js` to read events emitted by smart contracts.
 If you are not familiar with events in `Solidity`, you can read about them in the "Event" section of the WTF Solidity [Lesson 12](https://www.wtf.academy/en/solidity-start/Event/).
+Note: This tutorial is based on ethers.js v6.

 For more details, refer to the [ethers.js documentation](https://docs.ethers.org/v6/api/contract/#ContractEvent).